cyph/appsec-glory/README.md

 **Edit:** After the Black Hat version of our talk on 2016-08-03, it was conveyed to us by Blue Coat that their cert has a path length of 0, thus preventing its use in any sort of wide-ranged HPKP Suicide attack as we'd suggested on stage.
+We haven't yet thoroughly investigated the implications of path length 0, so feel free to investigate on your own and pass on any findings.

 ---